 For companies, it’s a great way to raise cash and it doesn’t involve issuing new stock and giving up ownership.

 There are also long-term bonds of over 10 years.
-Longer-term bonds have more risk, but higher interest rate payments.
+These have more risk but higher interest rate payments.

 Bonds have risk ratings, like a credit score.
 For example, government bonds are usually AAA or AA rated.
-This means they have higher credit ratings and are generally safer investment options than bonds rated at lower levels, or even some corporate bonds.
+This means they have higher credit ratings and are generally safer investment options than those rated at lower levels, or even some corporate ones.

 When an institution issues a bond, they include:

 For example, you might buy a 10-year bond with a 5% coupon for £100.
 That means you’ve lent the institution £100 for 10 years.
-In return, the institution will pay you £5 interest each year until the maturity date, when it’ll give you back your original investment – the £100 bond principal.
+In return, the institution will pay you £5 interest each year until the maturity date, when it’ll give you back your original investment – the £100.
 So you will have made £50 (5 x 10) on top of your initial £100.

-The initial price of bonds is sometimes called the ‘face value’, ‘par value’, or ‘nominal value’.
+The initial price is sometimes called the ‘face value’, ‘par value’, or ‘nominal value’.